A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Introduction

-Mathematical modelling has increasingly been used to explore the dynamics of atherosclerosis, and particularly cellular interactions and lipid accumulation in the progression of plaques \cite{ford2019lipid,ougrinovskaia2010ode,cohen2014athero,bulelzai2014bifurcation,el2009mathematical}.
-Ford et al. \cite{ford2019lipid} developed a model using a system of partial integro-differential equations to explore the distribution of internalised lipid loads in both live and apoptotic plaque macrophages, and how this affects the development of the necrotic core.
-Chambers et al. \cite{Chambers_etal_proliferation_2024} expanded the Ford model by incorporating macrophage proliferation, which provides another mechanism for reducing cellular lipid loads as the internalized lipid in the parent cell is distributed between its daughter cells during division.
-Additionally, Watson et al. \cite{watson2018two} developed a multiphase model to investigate the early formation of fibrous caps in plaques.
-Their findings indicate that the thickness of the fibrous cap may be sensitive to the balance between SMC recruitment from the media, SMC migration within the plaque, and SMC apoptosis.
-A multiscale hybrid discrete-continuous model presented in \cite{pan2021role} investigates the complex role of vascular SMC phenotypic switching within atherosclerotic lesions, highlighting phenotypic switching as a potential therapeutic target.
+Mathematical modelling has increasingly been used to explore the cell and lipid dynamics of atherosclerotic plaque progression \cite{el2009mathematical,ougrinovskaia2010ode,cohen2014athero,bulelzai2014bifurcation,ford2019lipid,CHAMBERS2023108971,CHAMBERS2025112232}.
+Ford et al. \cite{ford2019lipid} developed a system of partial integro-differential equations to model the internalised lipid load distributions in live and apoptotic plaque macrophages.
+The authors explored how the trafficking of lipid between these populations contributes to the long-term formation of a necrotic core.
+Chambers et al.\ \cite{Chambers_etal_proliferation_2024} extended this model to include macrophage proliferation by assuming that parent cell internalised lipid is distributed between daughter cells during division.
+This provides a means to reduce internalised lipid loads in plaque cells.

-The phenotypic switching of SMCs into macrophage-like cells (SDMs) after cholesterol loading, and its implications for plaque progression, have yet to be fully explored by mathematical modelling.
-In this study, we present a novel ODE model to examine the role of SMC phenotypic switching in the fate of the plaque.
-The model accounts for different cell populations and the lipid content of each population, as lipid accumulation plays a critical role in determining SMC phenotypic switching.
+Several existing models have explicitly focussed on the role of SMCs in plaques.
+Watson et al.\ \cite{watson2018two} developed a one-dimensional multiphase model to investigate fibrous cap formation by plaque SMCs.
+Their findings provide insight into how SMC behaviour can influence fibrous cap thickness, but the model does not consider the impact of phenotype switching from SMCs to SDMs.
+Pan et al.\ \cite{pan2021role} present a two-dimensional, hybrid discrete-continuous model that considers phenotype switching of plaque SMCs.
+The model identifies that the SMC-to-SDM transition can destabilise the plaque, but the phenotypic switching rate in this model is assumed to be constant and does not depend on SMC internalised lipid loads.

+In this paper, we propose an ordinary differential equation (ODE) model for plaque cell and lipid dynamics that incorporates phenotypic switching of SMCs to SDMs in response to SMC lipid loading.
+The model accounts for the population sizes and internalised lipid loads of MDMs, SMCs, and SDMs, and explores the implications of SMC phenotypic switching for long-term plaque fate.